 Walking the streets of Ecuador’s largest city, you will be able to see the main sights.
 Guayaquil is a bustling port city that plays a critical role in the country´s economy however it has a lot to offer in a day visit.
 You will visit Simon Bolivar Park where you will be overwhelmed by iguanas sunbathing on the grass and climbing trees.

 From there you will explore El Malecón, the boardwalk overlooking the Guayas River, which has become the focal point of the city.
-Passing along this you will end up at the charming colonial neighborhood of Las Peñas.
-Here you can stroll the quite streets and have great photo opportunities.
+Passing along this you will end up in the charming colonial neighborhood of Las Peñas.
+Here you can stroll the quiet streets and have great photo opportunities.